IDNI/tau-lang/README.md

 TODO (HIGH) review this section

 Last, in usual programming languages you have loops, recursion and so on.
-In the case of Tau Language, recursive relations are used to this end.
+In the case of Tau Language, recurrence relations are used to this end.
 Obviously, they could not go as far as the usual programming languages (we will fall into the undecidable side), but they are enough to express the most complex specifications.